densh/densh.github.com/quasiquotes.md

     val universe = reflect.runtime.universe; import universe._

-REPL is the best place to explore quasiquotes and this guide will use extensively to demonstrate handling of trees.
+REPL is the best place to explore quasiquotes and this guide will use it extensively to demonstrate handling of trees.
 All of the examples will assume that import.

 Another tool you might want to be aware of is new and shiny `showCode` pretty printer (contributed by [@VladimirNik](https://github.com/VladimirNik)):